gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 1. **Consistency**
    - Use a consistent writing style throughout the documentation.
-   - Maintain consistent formatting, such as heading styles, font sizes, and code formatting.
    - Use consistent terminology and language to describe concepts and features.

 2. **Clarity and Simplicity**